jonafraire/ch-re-jonafraire/SRS/SRS.md

 #### User requirements

-1.- The system must create, edit and eliminate users, both vendors, customers and suppliers 2.-
+1. The system must create, edit and eliminate users, both vendors, customers and suppliers
+2. The seller can access your account and generate a new quote or edit one already made.

+1.1
+2.2

 #### Sytem requirements